Frequently Asked Questions

 The fee payable to the Landlord’s appointed manager, RV Services Ltd, for the provision of services to the on-site management company and for overall accountability of providing and monitoring the entire facility.

-The service charge is operated on a strictly “not for profit” basis, in accordance with the relevant legislation and therefore future increases will only reflect the actual costs of providing the services.
+The Service Charge is variable and operates on a strictly “not for profit” basis, in accordance with the Housing Acts and therefore any future increases will only reflect any actual increased cost in providing the services.
+We will give at least 28 days’ advance notice of any change.

 It is not possible to give predictions for this but, suffice to say, the company has considerable experience, gained over 20 years of managing its villages and is very conscious of the need to keep costs under control whilst continuing to give a quality service.